cameron/coreos-utils/README.md

   - locally (in vm), or remotely (on DO via triton? later aws)
 - rename to tug
 - install TLS cert/keys (not just generation)
-- read docker-compose.yml, launch on existing/new hosts
+- join forces with docker-compose.yml, launch on existing/new hosts in 2 commands
   - build seed stacks
-    - goal: beefy, performant and ready-for-reddit application clusters (db, static assets, cache, middle layer) that can be cloned and launched in minutes
+    - goal: beefy, performant and ready-for-reddit application clusters (db, static assets, cache, middle layer) that can be cloned and launched in one command
     - simple web crawling stack
       - finish datahog? !

+## Discover docker-machine and despair